-Each night we return to our comfortable accommodations (Trip Advisor’s ‘Certificate of Excellence’ recipient) close to the park entrance and conveniently located near a coffee shop, market, and restaurants.
+Each night we return to our comfortable, highly rated accommodations located on a quiet side road and conveniently located near a coffee shop, market, and restaurants.

-The second part of our journey is based out of Kanab, Utah, where we explore a section of one the longest and deepest slot canyons in the Southwest, where reflected light beautifully accents the often narrow, twisty canyon walls creating visually appealing images even this time of year.
+On the last day, we explore a section of one the longest and deepest slot canyons in the Southwest east of Kanab, where reflected light beautifully accents the often narrow, twisty canyon walls creating visually appealing images even this time of year.
 This canyon is non-technical, but it does require a little scrambling or a taking a slightly longer side-trip to avoid the 8′ scramble.
 Water and mud may also be present so we recommend bringing shoes you don’t mind getting wet or muddy.

-While based out of Kanab, we will explore the colorful Candy land feature on Cottonwood Canyon Road – an upturned layer of Entrada Sandstone Formation, the Toadstool Wilderness area – a location where there are balanced rock formations that look like mushrooms, and the Movie Set – a location with multi-colored cliffs comprised of alternating red, white, purple and grayish-blue strata, forming an interesting and photogenic backdrop.
+We will explore late afternoon and sunset opportunities at Toadstool Hoodoos and the Movie Set – a location with multi-colored cliffs comprised of alternating red, white, purple and grayish-blue strata, forming an interesting and photogenic backdrop.